STEAM-Academy-PRO/revolution-robotics-robot-mind/docs/mcu-firmware/gyro.md

 The `IMUOrientationEstimator` component implements [Madgwick's algorithm](https://ahrs.readthedocs.io/en/latest/filters/madgwick.html#orientation-from-imu) to estimate orientations from the acceleration and angular speed inputs.

+The component outputs orientation in quaternions and Euler angles.

 > FIXME: We need to make sure we don't mix up our frames of reference in this component.